Species521/TinyWudang/README.md

 <img src="https://github.com/user-attachments/assets/c8cd064b-d70e-4f13-a6b9-9dcce3e55856" width="360" height="360">

-The features and how to use them (please note that the section links below won't work due to a recent Github bug):
+The features and how to use them (please note that the section links below might not work properly due to a recent Github bug):
 <br/><br/>

 - [Click-To-Move mouse navigation](Click-To-Walk-navigation)